Why Do Solar Panels Have a Peak Power?

 Reading and Understanding a Datasheet

-The datasheet for solar panels includes information on the electrical power that can be generated by each panel.
-In addition, other information regarding the amount of power that can be reliably produced.
+The datasheet for solar panels includes information on the electrical power generated by each panel.
+In addition, other information regarding the amount of power can be reliably produced.

 While different manufacturers will use different terminology depending on the country of origin, the relevant data supplied is the same.